Hey! I’m Kristin, an elopement photographer and planner who helps couples plan stress-free, unforgettable days.

 "It was important to us that we kept things relaxed and private and Kristin knew exactly where to take us and made us feel at ease."

-Kristin is a Northern California elopement photographer who helps couples plan and photograph intentional, stress-free elopements in places like Lake Tahoe, Yosemite and epic California locations.
+Kristin is a California elopement photographer who helps couples plan and photograph stress-free elopements in places like Lake Tahoe, Yosemite and epic California locations.

 From location guidance and timelines to documenting the day itself, I’m here to make the entire experience feel relaxed, meaningful, and easy.